FrancescaK/MongoDB_Community_Kit/blog.md

 _Include sections_: Readers digest content in chunks.
 By breaking your post into sections, it will be easier for you to write and easier for your readers to consume.
 Leave a post for a few days before publishing and come back to it to check for readability.

 _Keep it short_: Blog posts don’t need to be long.
-In fact, I would urge you to try and keep posts concise (between 250 and 500 words).
-If the topic is especially broad then be sure to either break it up into multiple posts, or break the post up into logical sections to help readers digest the content.
+In fact, we would urge you to try and keep posts concise (between 250 and 500 words).
+If the topic is especially broad then be sure to either break it up into multiple posts or break the post up into logical sections to help readers digest the content.

 _Build series_: Blog series are a great way to build momentum on your blog.
-They publicly commit you to a series of topics as well as building readers' interest.
+They publicly commit you to a series of topics in addition to building readers' interest.

 ###How to generate ideas

-Sometimes it can be hard to know where to start when it comes to blogging.
+It can often be hard to know where to start when it comes to blogging.
 Sometimes we think that our day-to-day can't possibly be publishable!
-Yet our experiences, especially when it comes to open source, can be incredibly valuable when shared, and sometimes what may seem like a mundane task to you is actually an opportunity for enlightenment to a new MongoDB user.
+Yet our experiences, especially when it comes to open source, can be incredibly valuable when shared, and sometimes what may seem like a mundane task to you is actually an opportunity for enlightenment for a new MongoDB user.

 Here are some ways to generate new ideas for MongoDB blogging content: